nhossa/currency_converter/README.md

 Data Source

-Exchange rate data is provided by FreeCurrencyAPI a free and reliable API for forex data.
+All exchange rate data is provided by FreeCurrencyAPI, a free and reliable API for live forex data.